YosysHQ/riscv-formal/docs/procedure.md

 Each named CSR must be connected as described in the [RVFI specification](rvfi.md).

+Any consistency check can be appended with `_hpm=` and the corresponding hpmevent CSR number used to control the listed CSR.
+This value will be used to assign `RISCV_FORMAL_CSRC_HPMEVENT`.
+For example, `mhpmcounter3 upcnt_hpm=3` declares that the `mhpmcounter3` is controlled by `mhpmevent3` and should be tested with the `csrc_upcnt_check`.
+The CSR up-counter check is the only check to utilise the hpmevent macro at this time.

-`const` is currently the only test which supports value assignment.
+`const` is currently the only other test to support value assignment.
 If no value is provided, a value of `rdata_shadow` will be assigned such that any value is accepted provided it is constant.

 #### `[custom_csrs]`